Fixing Email Formatting Problems with YAML Scripts for Azure DevOps

 [DevOps Team]

-Optimizing Email Notifications in Azure DevOps
+Enhancing Email Alerts in Azure DevOps

-10. Answer: YAML uses the pipe symbol (|) to denote multiline strings, allowing you to format the email body with proper line breaks and indentation.
+10. The pipe character (|) in YAML is used to represent multiline strings, which lets you structure the email body with the appropriate line breaks and indentation.